» Site Map

-Information about the Military Nursing Medal the Royal Red Cross and the Associate Royal Red Cross
+Information about the Military Nursing Medal the Royal Red Cross Decoration and the Associate Royal Red Cross

-The Royal Red Cross medal was introduced to Military Nursing by Royal Warrant by Queen Victoria on 27 April in 1883 which was St George's Day, and it was announced in the London Gazette on 27 April.
+The Royal Red Cross medal (or more accurately decoration) was introduced to Military Nursing by Royal Warrant by Queen Victoria on 27 April in 1883 which was St George's Day, and it was announced in the London Gazette on 27 April.
 The decoration is awarded to army nurses for exceptional services, devotion to duty and professional competence in British military nursing.
 Queen Victoria wanted a special award for the distinguished service by women nursing sisters in South Africa.